Leixb/jutge_cli/README.rst

 By default upload will test all problems against public test cases in the database (not including custom ones).
 You can skip those checks with the flag ``--skip-check``

+If you want to check the submitted problem verdict directly after upload, use the flag ``--check`` which will wait for the jutge verdict and output it.

 Check-submissions (check)
 ~~~~~~~~~~~~~~~~~